 The power of outdoor education comes not from the site or the program, but from the people that make everything happen; you!
 Our Instructors are the people that embody the spirit of High Trails and turn a child’s stay here into an incredible memory.

-INTERVIEWING NOW for the 2017/18 school year, beginning in September!
-Note – we are finished hiring female staff.
-If you are male, we do have openings still…apply away!
+NOW INTERVIEWING for several positions starting in January and running through May 2018.
 We have 3 staff trainings during the school year: September is our largest training, with smaller trainings occurring in January and March.
 Most contracts are written for the traditional school year, from mid September through the end of May.
 Here’s the online application.
 Thanks!

 Take some time to explore this website.
 We do our best to paint the full picture of working here…hard work and long hours, but also great friends, a wonderful community, and adventures & experiences you won’t find anywhere else!